-The CG industry is fragmented.
+The 3D industry is fragmented.
 Blender users don’t talk to Cinema 4D users, and VFX users barely know Archviz users even exist.
 Yet as an artist, you’re expected to know which tool is right for which job.

 So last month I created a survey that aimed to answer the age old question: Which software is best for what user?